 Brains: Evil; Brawn: Good

-It seems that heroes in fiction are held to higher standards of physical strength than villains are, and that depending on the style of the work, villains are held to higher standards of intellect than heroes are, (see also The Villain Makes the Plot
+Heroes in fiction are held to higher standards of physical strength than villains and villains are held to higher standards of intellect than heroes, (see also The Villain Makes the Plot

 This often results in Dumb Is Good

 , whereas evil tends to be smarter but comparatively lacking in the strength department

 , as if to imply that physical strength represents moral strength

 , or the hero just has the Idiot Ball

 until the climax and is ready to pass it to the villain.

 Since it follows that qualifications in fighting/military leadership are therefore nobler than academic ones, see The Good Captain

 and Morally Ambiguous Doctorate

 , the subgenre of Heroic Fantasy